-Top 6 Tallest Buildings That Reach New Heights in the World
+Top 10 Worlds Tallest Buildings That Reach New Heights

 In the ever-evolving world of architecture, skyscrapers have become iconic symbols of human ambition and engineering brilliance.
 These awe-inspiring structures challenge gravity and redefine our understanding of vertical limits.
-Let’s embark on a journey to explore the top 10 tallest buildings across the globe, where architectural marvels touch the sky and leave us in awe.
+Let’s embark on a journey to explore the top 10 worlds tallest buildings, where architectural marvels touch the sky and leave us in awe.

 1. Burj Khalifa, Dubai, UAE: